Lydia-Arocena/PROJECT3-MAPS/README.md

 Once I have collected all this information for each city, I have import this to Mongo DB Compass where I have created 3 different collections (one for each city).
 ​
-After that, I have used a Mongo method called "geoNear".
+After that, I have used a Mongo method called [geoNear](https://docs.mongodb.com/manual/reference/operator/aggregation/geoNear/).
 This have allowed me not only set a maximum radio of distance but also calculating the distances between the coordinates of origin and the information obtained from Foursquare.
 ​
 For the final decision of the location I have normalize these distances per category and weighted them.
 In the end, a ranking has been obtained on which the final decision was based.
 ​